Fluid Mechanics Calculators — Buoyancy, Pressure & Bernoulli

 Calculate buoyancy (Archimedes' principle), hydrostatic pressure, fluid flow rate, and solve Bernoulli's equation for pipes and open channels.

-Understanding Fluid Mechanics
+Fluid Mechanics Calculators

 Fluid mechanics studies liquids and gases at rest (hydrostatics) and in motion (hydrodynamics).
 Pressure in a static fluid increases linearly with depth: P = P<sub>0</sub> + ρgh.
 At 10 m underwater, gauge pressure reaches about 1 atmosphere (98,000 Pa), which is why divers must equalize pressure in their ears.
 Archimedes' principle explains buoyancy — an object floats when the weight of displaced fluid equals the object's weight.